-British troops rushed into Armagh Prison under cover of tear gas on Thursday and freed two guards and a policeman held hostage by several prisoners.
+Background: British troops rushed into Armagh Prison under cover of tear gas on Thursday and freed two guards and a policeman held hostage by several prisoners.
 The troops donned gas masks shortly after a man appeared at a prison window saying he was the policeman involved and that one of the guards had been killed.
 It was learned later that no one had been killed and that the policeman had made the statement at gunpoint.

 The prisoners had jumped their escort of two guards and policeman in the prison yard, after returning from court.
 They herded the hostages into a downstairs room where they ordered prison officials to provide them with free passage to the Irish Republic, a few miles (kms) away.

 SYNOPSIS: In Northern Ireland on Thursday, security officers surrounded Armagh Prison a few miles from the Irish Republic border.
 The soldiers and police were called in to seal off the prison, after the prisoners had grabbed hostages on the way back from the courthouse.
 The men overpowered a policeman and then captured two prison officers.